I am in love with this phrase:

 - accepting autism as an integral part of the person on the spectrum, part of our community and society, and part of our human species.

 Deference is recognizing that a person on the spectrum is the final expert on they are thinking and feeling.

 As a parent it is my responsibility to teach and guide the Navigator in learning the tools and strategies he needs to achieve what he wants in life.

 But only he can tell me what works best for him.

 What do “respectful actions” and “conducting oneself representing that esteem” look like?

-(Emphasis added.)
-Good manners and making someone on the Autism spectrum feel as comfortable as possible might include:
+Good manners and making someone on the autism spectrum feel as comfortable as possible might include:

-Not stereotyping anyone – when you’ve met one person with Autism you’ve met one person with Autism.
-Don’t make any assumptions that you really know what is going on.
+Not stereotyping anyone – when you’ve met one person with autism you’ve met one person with autism.

-Once you truly see the beautiful otherness of the Autistic mind, you can’t help but respect it.
+Once you truly see the beautiful otherness of the autistic mind, the respect comes naturally.